 Dog Training Philosophy

 The reason that I started to train dogs was to help improve the overall human/canine relationship.
-The reason that I continue is that I love it.
+The reason I continue is that I love it.

 What is Dog Training?